-As the economic fallout of the COVID-19 pandemic continues to be felt, even companies that seem to be weathering the crisis are facing cashflow issues due to bad debt and possibly insolvency.
-As such, your clients are preparing for what could be a wave of bankruptcy filings in their customer portfolio this year...
+Events like the COVID-19 pandemic, earthquakes, wildfires, and floods, as well as rampant inflation, the Great Resignation, and supply chain shortages, threaten the solvency of many companies.
+Even companies that seem to be weathering these crises can face cash flow issues due to bad debt.
+As such, your clients are preparing for what could be a wave of bankruptcy filings in their customer portfolios.

-As the threat of insolvency looms, it’s important to carefully review the covenants in your clients’ loan agreements with a focus on material adverse change clauses and how these will be interpreted and what impacts they will have.
+When the threat of bankruptcy or insolvency looms, it’s important to carefully review the covenants in your clients’ loan agreements with a focus on material adverse change clauses and how these will be interpreted, and what impacts they will have.
 It is also essential that you take steps to ensure your clients’ security interests are properly filed and current.

 Against this backdrop, we explore how you can help each client mitigate the risks of insolvency and protect their UCC position.